gitan12/Bank_Analysis/README.md

    FROM bank.bank
    WHERE loan = 'yes' AND housing = 'yes';
    ```
+   - *Explanation*: Here, we calculate the percentage of clients who have both a personal loan and a housing loan.
+The main query counts the number of such clients, while the subquery counts the total number of clients to calculate the percentage.

 3. **Identify customers with the longest last contact duration who subscribed to a term deposit**:
    ```sql